mbari-org/sdcat/README.md

 # Performance Notes

 🚀 The [__RAPIDS__](https://rapids.ai/) package is supported for speed-up with CUDA.
-No detailed documentation just yet.
-Enable by using the _--cuhdbscan_ option and installing RAPIDS
+Enable by using the _--cuhdbscan_ option and installing RAPIDS.
+When RAPIDs is enabled, Euclidean distance as an approximation of cosine distance so the results may not be exactly the same as with the default HDBSCAN implementation.

 __Large collections of images__ the HDBSCAN is slow with cosine similarity , so to support processing large collections of detections/ROIs is done in batches.
 The *--vits-batch-size* option to set the batch size for your ViTS model and is default is 32.
 This means that the ViTS model will process 32 images at a time.